abrodyyy/Hotel_Repo/README.md

 - [Preprocessing Data &  Machine Learning Model Notebook](https://github.com/abrodyyy/Hotel_Repo/blob/main/Hotels_Preprocessing.ipynb)
 - Interactive Dashboard

+### Description of the EDA & Analysis phase

 ### Preprocessing/ Cleaning Data

-### Machine Learning Model: Binary Logistic Regression Model
+### Machine Learning Model Results: Binary Logistic Regression Model
+- Why did you choose this model?
+- How will you train the model?
+- What’s the accuracy of the model?
+- How does the model work?
+- If statistics are involved, which ones will the analysis include, and why?
+- What would you include or change if you had more time?

+### Recommendations for Future Analysis